Deep Variational Network Toward Blind Image Restoration: Introduction

+In summary, this work aims to explore a novel modeling paradigm, which is expected to integrate the merits both of the classical model-based methods and recent DL-based methods, for the IR problem.
+A preliminary version of this work has been published in NeurIPS 2019~\cite{yue2019variational} which focuses only on image denoising.
+This present work makes substantial improvements on model construction, the inference algorithm, and the empirical evaluations over the conference version.
+Especially, we consider a more general degradation process (i.e., Eq.~\eqref{eq:image-corrupted}) to build the Bayesian generative model, making it capable of handling more complicated and general IR tasks, such as blind image super-resolution.

-The remainder of the paper is organized as follows: Section \RNum{2} introduces the related work.
-Section \RNum{3} proposes our generative model, and discusses three specific IR tasks.
-Section \RNum{4} presents the designed stochastic VI algorithm for solving our model.
-In Section \RNum{5}, comprehensive experiments are demonstrated to evaluate the performance of our method.
-Section \RNum{6} concludes the paper.
+The remainder of the paper is organized as follows: Section 2 introduces the related work.
+Section 3 proposes our generative model, and discusses two typical IR tasks.
+Section 4 presents the designed stochastic VI algorithm for solving our model.
+In Section 5, experiments are demonstrated to evaluate the performance of our method.
+Section 6 finally concludes the paper.